kevinrider/nssync/README.md

 - `devicestatus`
 - `profiles`

-For regular syncronization usage, `nssync` includes special handling for long-running "Temporary Override" treatments to ensure they are correctly updated when they end, even if that occurs outside the default seven day sync window.
+For regular synchronization usage, `nssync` includes special handling for long-running "Temporary Override" treatments to ensure they are correctly updated when they end, even if that occurs outside the default seven day sync window.

 ## Installation

-1. **Install PHP:** If your OS does not have PHP 8.0 or greater already installed, please visit [php.new](https://php.new/).
-Their script will set up an easy-to-use local installation of the latest PHP version along with composer (PHP's package manager) and environment setup.
+1. **Install PHP:** If your OS does not have PHP 8.0 or greater already installed, the third-party [php.new](https://php.new/) script can set up an easy-to-use local installation of the latest PHP version along with composer (PHP's package manager) and environment setup.

 2. **Clone the repository:**